 The following programs are available to Maine Communities and in certain instances, Counties through the Office of Community Development.
 For specific information on applications dates and program eligible activities, refer to the individual application packages and the current Program Statement.

-|Programs||Letter of Intent Due Date
+|Program||Letter of Intent Due By||Application Due By|

-|Special Projects/Urgent Need||N/A||TBD|
+|Special Projects/Urgent Need||TBD||TBD|

 Full program descriptions and application materials are available on the Maine DECD website.

 Approximately $7 MM is available for the 4-state NBRC Region, up to a $1,000,000 maximum award to eligible projects.
 The purpose of this program is to support the forest-based economy, and to assist in the industry’s evolution to include new technologies and viable business models across the 4-state NBRC region.